 Figure 9 shows the HCF and corrosion fatigue performance of both unnotched and notched SP treated specimens.
-Benefits of surface compression from the SP treatment are clearly seen by way of improved HCF performance of the unnotched specimens.
-Corrosion fatigue strength in the presence of neutral salt environment drops to about 75 ksi (515 MPa).
-It is interesting to note that this drop of fatigue strength by a factor of 2 is not as severe as the factor of 5 drop seen in the baseline material.
-The small benefits of shallow compression from shot peening are evident in these results.
+Benefits of surface compression from the SP treatment are clearly seen in the improved HCF performance of the unnotched specimens.
+Corrosion fatigue strength in the presence of the neutral salt environment is reduced to nominally 75 ksi (515 MPa).
+This loss of fatigue strength, by a factor of 2, is not as severe as the factor of 5 debit seen in the baseline material.
+The small benefits of shallow compression from SP are evident in these results.
 However, the introduction of a 0.020 in.
-(0.5 mm) deep notch reduces the performance similar to the notched baseline condition both in air and in the presence of the neutral salt environment.
-This is not surprising since the corresponding residual stress profile (shown in Figure 7) indicates a depth of compression much shallower than the depth of the EDM notch.
+(0.5 mm) deep notch, exceeding the depth of the SP compressive layer, reduces the performance to essentially that the notched baseline condition both in air and in neutral salt.